italrr/canvas/README.md

 The thread starts as soon as the block evaluated.
 You may wait for a thread to finish synchronously using the imperative `await`.

 ```
+# Nested parallel jobs
 [~]> [[>> 3 [>> [await |[await |2]] 1]]]
 [1 2 3]
 [~]>
 ```
-Nested parallel jobs

 ## Dependencies
 `canvas` does not require any special dependency.
-It only requires a C++11 capable compiler, preferably GCC (or MINGW), but other Unix-like compilers can work.
-Visual Studio Compiler wouldn't compile without some work as `canvas` expects a Unix-like compiler/environment.
-For Windows it's recommended to use MINGW.
+It only needs an Unix-like C++11 capable compiler, preferably GCC (or MINGW), but other Unix-like compilers can work.
+Visual Studio Compiler wouldn't work without some big changes, as `canvas` expects an Unix-like environment.

 ## How to build
 - `cmake .`